HardisonCo/.github/international/state-of-eritrea/er-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with er_Health systems in State of Eritrea.
+This document outlines how HMS-CUR is integrated with er-health systems in State of Eritrea.